 What is Colonic Manometry?

 Colonic manometry measures the pressure or contractions in the large intestine

-How is the manometry catheter placed?
+How is the manometry catheter (tube) placed?

-A device called a “manometry catheter” is placed in the large intestine through the rectum while your child is asleep
+A device called a “manometry catheter” is placed in the large intestine through the rectum while your child is asleep using a camera called a colonoscope

 What is the purpose of Colonic Manometry?

-Is to determine how well your child’s large intestine is working.
+To determine how well your child’s large intestine is working.
 The large intestine is the final tube in the body where stool is formed, stored and then exits

 What will my child feel during the test?